By Athena Karsera

 Contributing to the department since its formation, Head of Medical School Laboratories, Chad Schou, recently revealed more about the laboratories’ day-to-day operation and how this section of the Medical School interacts with its other departments.

-As noted by Chad, the Medical School Laboratories team is made up of experts who work well together while also being able to carry out their individual duties.
+As noted by Chad, the Medical School Laboratories team is made up of experts who work well together with the aim of helping and assisting medical students during their sessions in the laboratories.

 As the programme has been established for some time now, Chad said year-to-year adjustments, as a rule, depended on the volume of students at the time.